Investigating Disordered Granular Matter via Ordered Geometric Fragmentation: Fragmentation reassembly process and volume evolution

 The resulting sequence of relative volumes is therefore

 In the following, the findings are summarised in a form convenient for deriving general expressions for the volumes, relative volumes, and the total number of fragmentation stages.

-The tower \(T_{\,1}^{\,1}\) is built from blocks of length $2a$, whereas the tower \(T_{\,1}^{\,2}\) is constructed from unit blocks.
-These unit blocks are arranged such that the resulting structure appears as if it were built from the same type of building blocks as \(T_{\,1}^{\,1}\).
+The tower $T_{\,1}^{\,1}$ is built from blocks of length $2a$, whereas the tower $T_{\,1}^{\,2}$ is constructed from unit blocks arranged such that the resulting structure appears, at a coarse-grained geometric level, as if it were assembled from the same building blocks as $T_{\,1}^{\,1}$, differing only in their global arrangement.

-This observation suggests that the tower \(T_{\,1}^{\,2}\) may be regarded, at a coarse-grained geometric level, as being assembled from the same building blocks as \(T_{\,1}^{\,1}\), differing only in their global arrangement.
 In this sense, one configuration may be transformed into the other by rearrangement of the building blocks, despite differences in their internal composition.

 Situations of this type recur in all subsequent cases.
 It is therefore useful to introduce a specific terminology: a pair of towers that either \emph{appear} to be, or are \emph{actually} constructed from the same building blocks, but differ in their overall geometry and volume, are referred to as \textbf{conjugate towers}.